 tForm creates Thermoformed Plastic Packaging Solutions

 US-based startup tForm creates hassle-free and fast custom solutions for thermoformed packaging.
-To optimize packaging solutions while lowering lead times, tForm employs advanced computer-aided design (CAD) and 3D modeling, 3D printing, proprietary mold designs, and lean manufacturing techniques.
+To optimize packaging solutions while lowering lead times, tForm combines computer-aided design (CAD), 3D modeling, 3D printing, proprietary mold designs, and lean manufacturing techniques.
 The startup utilizes the most easily recyclable plastic to minimize its environmental impact.
 It offers packaging solutions for medical, automotive, industrial, and electronics markets.
 Additionally, the startup sells stock shipping trays which have industrial and medical applications via its online store.
-Moreover, tForm’s designing team and proprietary intellectual property (IP) allows it to tailor solutions for any application, and alter production to meet customer expectations.

 Knurls creates 3D-Printed Packaging

-By using additive manufacturing techniques, Knurls, a US-based startup, is producing 3D-printed packaging.
-Their fundamental technology, KnurlPack, is used for packaging locally crafted or manufactured products in 3D printed packaging.
+Knurls is a US-based startup that produces 3D-printed packaging.
+The startup’s technology, KnurlPack, is used for packaging locally crafted or manufactured products in 3D printed packaging.
 The packaging can either be printed partly or fully around the product.
-The startup’s packaging is printed using materials like plastic, metal, or ceramic.
-Further, KnurlPack along with KnurlNetwork and KnurlCoin lets businesses get a handle on their supply chain.
+The printing process uses materials like plastic, metal, or ceramic.

-From packaging material, product safety, authentication, and tracking; nanotechnology has applications at various phases of the packaging supply chain.
-The use of nanoparticles mixed with polymer chains in packaging enhances barrier properties and tensile strength.
-The use of nanomaterials in packaging enables tracing and anti-counterfeiting for brands and packaging companies.
-Nanotech also has a big impact on the food packaging industry by addressing the rising concern of food safety.
-Also, nanocoatings are applied on the packaging surface to keep it safe from dirt, dust, and stains.
+From packaging material to product safety, authentication, and tracking, nanotechnology has applications at various phases of the packaging supply chain.
+The use of nanoparticles mixed with polymer chains enhances package barrier properties and tensile strength.
+It also enables tracking and anti-counterfeiting for brands and packaging companies.
+Additionally, nanotech has a big impact on the food packaging industry by addressing the rising concern of food safety.
+Applying nanocoatings on the packaging surface keeps it safe from dirt, dust, and stains.
 Lastly, several types of nanosensors are useful to monitor the freshness of the food and detect any chemical changes.

 CelluloTech makes Cellulose-based Materials

 CelluloTech is a Canadian nanotechnology startup that focuses on cellulose-based materials.
 The startup’s solution replaces plastic coatings for different types of packaging with a fully renewable mono-material alternative.
-To replace plastics, waxes, and other non-biodegradable material used in packaging with cellulose, they use their proprietary technology to make cellulose packaging-fit.
-CelluloTech’s green-chemistry process, CHROMATOGENY, makes any cellulose-based material, such as paper or cotton, permanently hydrophobic.
+Its proprietary technology replaces plastics, waxes, and other non-biodegradable materials used in packaging with cellulose.
+Additionally, CelluloTech’s green-chemistry process, CHROMATOGENY, makes any cellulose-based material, such as paper or cotton, permanently hydrophobic.

 Arylla develops Invisible Inks for Connected Products

-Canadian startup Arylla develops smartphone readable invisible ink to make products traceable.
-Its proprietary invisible ink uses nanotechnology and is completely undetectable by sight and cannot be felt.
+Canadian startup Arylla provides smartphone readable invisible ink to make products traceable.
+Its proprietary ink uses nanotechnology and is completely undetectable by sight and touch.
 Label suppliers use the ink to print unique identifiers or tags with Arylla’s low-cost, small-footprint inkjet stations.
-The startup’s tag platform integrates with third-party software to offer personalized customer experiences, fight counterfeit, and improve traceability.
+Its tag platform integrates with third-party software to offer personalized customer experiences, fight counterfeit, and improve traceability.
 The ink is printable on different materials including woven labels, packaging, hand tags, and patches.
-The technology is used in luxury items to ensure authentication and prevent counterfeiting.
+Its use in luxury items facilitates product authentication and prevents counterfeiting.

 Discover all Packaging Technologies & Startups

 The Top 10 Packaging Industry Trends bring about innovative changes in the packaging industry.
 Soon, product packaging will feature advanced functionalities along with serving its fundamental purpose.
 The innovations surrounding LED embedded illuminating packaging, color-changing packaging as well as oxygen and moisture scavengers will transform the packaging industry.
 Further, subscription-based models for refillable or returnable packaging will significantly reduce waste production and fight single-use plastics.
-Further, the use of sustainable inks such as soy ink, water-based inks, and UV inks for printing will become more widespread.
+The use of sustainable inks, such as soy-based, water-based, and UV inks, for printing will also become more widespread.

 The Packaging Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
 Among others, smart packaging, interactive and custom packaging will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.